smenjas/music-notes/music-starter-kit.md

 - [Focusrite Scarlett 18i8 3rd Gen USB Audio Interface - 8 inputs](https://smile.amazon.com/dp/B07QQ2YTHN)
 - [Boss RC-300 Loop Station Sampler Pedal - 3 inputs](https://smile.amazon.com/dp/B005P4NVJI)

+If you want to record, but have no idea what computer setup to use, and want a recommendation that works for most beginners, I suggest a [2020 MacBook Air](https://www.apple.com/macbook-air/) & [GarageBand](https://www.apple.com/mac/garageband/).

 If you want more, like wireless microphones, recording studios, and walls of sound, that requires your own research.